dnsimple/dnsimple-support/content/articles/pool-record.md

 ---
-meta: What a POOL record is, and how to create POOL records with DNSimple.
 title: What's a POOL Record?
 excerpt: What a POOL record is, and how to create POOL records with DNSimple.
 categories: